MLamp20/NYCProps/README.md

 NYCpdf.pdf, the pdf output of the r markdown file noted above

-In addition,this repository houses a download of the csv version of the original dataset from Kaggle.com.
+In addition,this repository houses a download of the csv version of the original dataset from Kaggle.com, nyc-rolling-sales.csv.